VITAS Healthcare

-VITAS® Healthcare is a provider of end-of-life care in the United States.
-Operating 50 hospice programs in 14 states and the District of Columbia, VITAS employs 10,000 professionals and serves an average daily census of more than 17,000 patients, according to the company's website.
+VITAS® Healthcare is an independent provider of end-of-life care in the United States.
+Operating 58 hospice programs in 15 states and the District of Columbia, VITAS employs over 12,000 professionals and serves an average daily census of more than 22,000 patients, according to the company's website.
+VITAS provides care primarily in patients' homes, and also in inpatient hospice units and through partnerships with hospitals, nursing homes, and assisted living communities.

-VITAS is a subsidiary of publicly traded Chemed Corporation, which also owns plumbing company Roto-Rooter.
+VITAS is a subsidiary of publicly traded Chemed Corporation (NYSE:CHE).

 Company overview

-VITAS (pronounced VEE-tahs) offers hospice and palliative care services to patients across the U.S., provided by its doctors, registered nurses, home health aides, social workers, clergy, and volunteers.
-With more than 40 years of experience in hospice care, it is the nation's largest single-source provider of end-of-life care and works in cooperation with hospitals, physicians, nursing homes, assisted living communities, insurers, and community-based organizations throughout the U.S.
+VITAS (pronounced VEE-tahs) offers hospice and palliative care services to patients across the U.S., provided by its interdisciplinary care teams, which consist of a physician, registered nurse, home health aide, social worker, chaplain, volunteer, and bereavement specialist.
+With 47 years of experience in hospice care, VITAS is the largest single-source provider of end-of-life care in the U.S. and works in cooperation with hospitals, physicians, nursing homes, assisted living communities, insurers, and community-based organizations throughout the country.

+The states in which VITAS operations include Alabama, California, Connecticut, Delaware, Florida, Georgia, Illinois, Kansas, Missouri, New Jersey, Ohio, Pennsylvania, Texas, Virginia, and Wisconsin, and also the District of Columbia.

 The organization also supplies home medical equipment and medications to patients while offering spiritual and emotional counseling to patients and their families.

 The name VITAS is derived from the Latin word for "lives."

 History

 VITAS began in 1978 as a nonprofit hospice in South Florida, founded in part by Hugh Westbrook, a Methodist minister, and Esther Colliflower, a nurse.

 Their first patient was Emmy Philhour.
 The organization then became known as Hospice Care, Incorporated, and eventually, VITAS Healthcare.

 In 1979, Florida became the first state to have a hospice licensure law.
 Westbrook and another VITAS founder, Don Gaetz, played a crucial role in passing the Hospice Care Reimbursement Act in 1982 that made hospice a Medicare benefit.

 In 2004, VITAS was acquired by Cincinnati-based Chemed for $400 million.
-Timothy S. O'Toole served as Chief Executive Officer from 2004 when Chemed purchased VITAS until his retirement in June 2016 and Nick Westfall was named CEO.
+Timothy S. O'Toole served as Chief Executive Officer (CEO) from 2004 when Chemed purchased VITAS until his retirement in June 2016.
+Nicholas M. Westfall was appointed CEO in 2016 and named chairman and CEO in 2024 before stepping down in July 2025.

+In July 2025, Joel L. Wherley, who previously served as president and chief operating officer (COO), was appointed president and CEO, succeeding Nick Westfall.
+Wherley joined VITAS in 2016 as senior vice president of operations and was promoted to executive vice president and COO in 2017 and again in 2024 to president and COO.